RedAngel121/NytePack/README.md

 # Upcoming Changes:
 - [ ] Re-Add [Serene Seasons Pams Trees Compat](https://www.curseforge.com/minecraft/mc-mods/serene-seasons-pams-harvestcraft-2-trees-compat) when its been updated...
 It's MIT so I could probably just update it myself
+- [ ] Find or make recipes that would require a freezing catalyst
 - [ ] Space out villages a bit more from the village overhaul mod
 - [ ] Gateways to Eternity
   - Add an absolute metric ton of gateways with all types of mobs (add alex mobs?) *cause **thats** going to be fun*